+Although improved, the fixed bottom potential within the draft plan remains limited.
 Five of the 17 DPOs have a substantial proportion of seabed at below 60m depth that could be suitable for use with fixed bottom foundations, representing 24% of the total seabed area identified in the SMP.
 Two of these sites (NE4 and NE5) are listed as having higher levels of ornithological constraint and it will be important to ensure that these constraints are assessed and reviewed in a timely manner to enable future development at these sites, should this become possible.
-Similarly, many of the most commercially viable near-shore deeper water sites are also listed as being under higher ornithological constraint, reinforcing the importance of the Iterative Plan Review (IPR) process in enabling sufficient offshore wind pipeline in Scotland.
+Similarly, many of the most commercially viable near-shore deeper water sites are also listed as being under higher ornithological constraint, reinforcing the importance of a tightly scoped and well managed Iterative Plan Review (IPR) process in enabling sufficient offshore wind pipeline in Scotland.

-Although our members intend to deploy commercial scale floating offshore wind projects this decade, there remain significant barriers to this such as the lack of a route to market enabled by UK Government Contracts for Difference.

 Since work began on the draft SMP Scottish and UK Government climate targets have been tightened, and the UK Government has increased its ambitions for offshore wind deployment to 40 GW by 2030.
 This will require additional pipeline to be brought forward and developed over this timeline.
 Our members would therefore welcome clarity on the process for a plan level consideration of derogations under IROPI, if this enables Scotland to offer a larger number of potential sites for near term development.